Fay Biles

-Fay Biles (née Reifsnyder; born 1927) is an American academic and college sports coach.
+Fay Biles (née Reifsnyder; March 31, 1927 – October 28, 2020) was an American academic and college sports coach.
 She was the first woman to serve in a vice presidency role at an Ohio university.
 As a head coach of the field hockey and lacrosse teams, she logged more victories than any other coach in Kent State University history.
 She was inducted into the Ohio Women's Hall of Fame in 1986.

 Personal life

 Biles was born Fay Reifsnyder in Reading, Pennsylvania as the youngest of three girls.
 Her father, a former tennis player, ran a family business as a hosiery manufacturer.
 Growing up Biles was active in sports, playing both field hockey and lacrosse throughout her schooling years.
 Although she was inclined to attend Ursinus College as a pre-med student, her older sisters encouraged her to attend Duke University.
 She was one of two people selected from Philadelphia to attend Duke University.
 Biles is a member of Delta Delta Delta.
 While she was at Duke she met Bedford Biles, a World War II paratrooper who participated in D-Day and the Battle of the Bulge.
 The two married shortly after Biles graduated.

+Biles died in Asheville, North Carolina on October 28, 2020, at the age of 93.